davidholyko/dko-fizzbuzz/README.md

 // all values are static
 // output is a variable that is overwritten in if statements if the expression is true
 // when i = 15:
-//      output = 15             line 5 expression is true; console logs Fizzbuzz
+//      output = 15             if expression is true; console logs Fizzbuzz

 // /////////////////////////////////////////////////////////////////////////////////////////